Battle of Messines (1917): Subsequent operations

-At 3:00 a.m. on 8 June, the British attack to regain the Oosttaverne line from the river Douve to the Warneton road found few German garrisons present as it was occupied.
-German artillery south of the Lys bombarded the southern slopes of the ridge and caused considerable losses among Anzac troops pinned there.
+At 3:00 a.m. on 8 June, the British attack to regain the Oosttaverne line from the river Douve to the Warneton road found few German garrisons present during its capture.
+German artillery south of the Lys bombarded the southern slopes of the ridge and caused considerable losses among Anzac troops there.
 Ignorance of the situation north of the Warneton road continued; a reserve battalion was sent to reinforce the 49th Australian Battalion near the Blauwepoortbeek for the 3:00 a.m. attack, which did not take place.
 The 4th Australian Division commander, Major-General William Holmes, went forward at 4:00 a.m. and finally clarified the situation.

 New orders instructed the 33rd Brigade, 11th (Northern) Division, to side-step to the right and relieve the 52nd Australian Battalion, which at dusk would move to the south and join the 49th Australian Battalion to attack into the gap at the Blauwepoortbeek.
 All went well until observers on the ridge saw the 52nd Australian Battalion withdrawing, mistook it for a German counter-attack and called for an SOS bombardment.
 German observers in the valley saw troops from the 33rd Brigade moving into the area to relieve the Australians, mistook them for an attacking force and also called for an SOS bombardment.
 The area was deluged with artillery fire from both sides for two hours, causing many casualties and the attack was postponed until 9 June.

 Confusion had been caused by the original attacking divisions on the ridge having control over the artillery covering the area occupied by the reserve divisions down the eastern slope.
 The arrangement had been intended to protect the ridge from large German counter-attacks, which might force the reserve divisions back up the slope.
 The mistaken bombardments of friendly troops ended late on 9 June, when the New Zealand, 16th (Irish) and 36th (Ulster) divisions were withdrawn into reserve and the normal corps organisation was restored; the anticipated large German counter-attacks had not occurred.
 On 10 June, the attack down the Blauwepoortbeek began but met determined resistance from the fresh German 11th Division, brought in from Gruppe Ypern.